LycorisDev/unity_game_spoopy-treat/README.md

 *Spoopy Treat* is a Unity game made for a school's recruiting process.
 Enjoying the concept I've found for it so much, I've decided to turn it into an actual game and will ship it as a Mofumofu product.
 It will be a 3D platformer, and this repository holds the demo version.

+As for the technical specificities, this project is the exception amongst all my other Unity projects.
+Instead of migrating to the URP and the new input system, Spoopy Treat will remain with the old input system and the built-in render pipeline.
+There are different reasons as to why I've made the decision:
+- I enjoy the idea of having one project like that.
+- Most tutorials and pieces of advice are about older versions of the engine, and I still want to be able to implement things that I learn.
+I would then try to apply this knowledge to an "URP/new input system" project, and if it's not compatible at least it would still exist in Spoopy Treat, so I haven't worked for nothing.
+- I feel like getting a good grip of the old way of doing things will help me become a better rounded Unity developer.

 **DISCLAIMERS**
 For a given version, only the most recent sub-version builds are available.
 If you are interested in testing earlier sub-versions, a link to each sub-version's last commit is available in the notes down below.
 You are allowed to clone and build from Unity.